Ruben2163/LumOS/README.md

 We are not securtiy experts and we can also say the same for contributions made by the community.
 Please use this operating system at your own risk.
 ## Contibuting:
-Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!
+LumOS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!
 ## Why help?
-When you help Oxygen OS with issues and further development.
+When you help LumOS with issues and further development.
 We will be able to push new versions faster as well it will include features built by you.
 ## Why Rust?
 Rust is a fast low level language that is far easier to understand and program than assembly.
 It makes it easier for the community to help us.